 This program offered by Legacy International (USA) in partnership with the Center for Language and Culture is part of the National Security Language Initiative for Youth.
-Forty US students and four adult escorts travel to Morocco and explore new cultures, develop friendships, and increase knowledge of Arabic language and Islamic culture.
+Forty US students and three adult escorts travel to Morocco and explore new cultures, develop friendships, and increase knowledge of Arabic language and Islamic culture.
 The program is 6 weeks long, intensive, academic, and highly interactive.

 The Arabic Language Institute Program has a two-fold purpose: one linguistic, and the other cultural.
 The linguistic element provides intensive formal language instruction in Modern Standard Arabic to U.S. high school students at the beginning and intermediate levels.
 The program is a cultural and linguistic immersion in the Arabic-speaking world, including home stays, site visits, student roundtables, and lectures.
 Legacy has provided this program to US high school youth since 2006.
 Read participant testimonials.

 ALI Program Slideshow

 - Improve their Arabic language skills, and their ability to communicate with people from Arabic cultures.